⚠️ v2 Update — Improved Methodology

 Some of this is natural.
 Scientists explore topics, contribute what they can, and move on.
 Not every soil scientist needs to spend their whole career on carbon sequestration.

-But 43,528 is a lot of people to lose.
-For comparison, only 37,638 have a “growing” trajectory.
-The field is barely net positive in talent flow.
-More people are leaving CDR research than entering it — the field grows only because the entering “growing” cohort each year is larger than the exiting one of years past.
+But 27,400 is a lot of people to lose.
+For comparison, 24,316 researchers have a growing trajectory.
+The field is barely net positive in talent flow:

-If you wanted one number that captures the fragility of the CDR research enterprise, it might be this ratio: Growing ÷ Exiting = 0.86.
-For every researcher who’s ramping up CDR work, 1.16 have stopped.
+For every researcher ramping up CDR work, 1.12 have stopped.
 The field grows because of expanding fresh entrants, not because it retains people.
+It’s running on a treadmill where you have to keep recruiting just to stay in place.

 What Would “Fast Enough” Look Like?